ValentinKarnaukhov/OpenCodeConform/language/markdown/code_style/markdown_code_style_en.md

 # Markdown Style Guidelines

-We are really looking for somebody who knows best practices of markdown.
-Also okay to find information in the internet and put it here with proper structure.
+We are looking for contributors with CSS skills to write style guide for Markdown.
+For contribution use [this issue]()